JamFox/jamfox.dev/README.md

   JamFox's JAMstack GatsbyJS webpage
 </h1>

 Repository for JamFox's website, CI and hosting by Gatsby.
+Deployed by GitHub Actions.

+## Usage

+Check and use the Makefile for all the available commands.

 ## Under the hood